-LD: I never want tornado hit again [laughter].
+LD: I never want a tornado to hit again [laughter].
 Yes.
 I think the year anniversary is going to be hard, especially knowing we're coming up on a year.
-We're entering the true tornado season that we have here, because fall is never as bad as spring is.
+We're entering the true tornado season that we have here, because fall is never as bad as the spring is.
 If you talk to me after a few more of these severe weather things.
 I might not be as positive [laughter].
 But it'll be what it'll be.